cdjacobs03/Professional-Projects/README.md

 - Re-enables the full, classic right-click menu immediately—without requiring the extra step.
 - Helps improve workflow efficiency by restoring familiar functionality from Windows 10.

+---

+**CloudSync Recovery for Missing Data.xml Files:**

+This PowerShell script is designed to identify and recover missing `Data.xml` files within job folders when a standard `robocopy` operation fails to copy them—typically due to the files not being downloaded locally from a cloud storage system (e.g., OneDrive or SharePoint).
+It ensures that all required files are present by locating the missing ones, downloading them from the cloud, and placing them into their correct destination folders.

+**What It Does:**

+- Scans destination job folders for missing `Data.xml` files.
+- Identifies files that were skipped during the initial `robocopy` sync due to cloud-only availability.
+- Triggers the download of those cloud-based files locally.
+- Copies the recovered files into their corresponding job folders.
+- Helps maintain complete file sets across all job directories.